Playa Del Carmen, Mexico

 What’s a cenote you ask?
 It’s an underground cave filled with fresh water.
 The Yucatan has tons of them — sinkholes that open up into underground rivers with the clearest water you’ve ever seen.

-Not a diver?
+Not a scuba diver?
 No problem.
 You can also go snorkeling at most cenotes.
-Some good ones include Cenote Dos Ojos, Cenote Azul, Garden of Eden, Gran Cenote, and more.
+Some of my favorite cenotes near Playa del Carmen are:

 The ancient Mayan ruins of Tulum are located South of Playa del Carmen in the town of Tulum.
 Tulum was once a small but important port city that sits on the edge of a cliff, with a beach below where you can swim too.